CANADA FX DEBT-Loonie weaker on U.S. shutdown, Yellen nomination

 Wednesday as the U.S. government shutdown stretched on and as

-get clarity on at least one unknown in the markets, and analysts
+to get clarity on at least one unknown in the markets and

 At the same time, the partial federal government shutdown in